 What makes someone change an opinion, a behavior, a course of action, and/or a lifestyle?
 No matter your choice of candidate, one thing we should be able to agree on is that change happens, all the time.

 The next place of change comes when your circumstances begin to change for the worse.
-Maybe eating refined and processed foods have lead to an out-of-shape physical appearance or lower energy levels.
+Maybe eating refined and processed foods has led to an out-of-shape physical appearance or lower energy levels.

 This place of change is not as ideal as changing the minute you are exposed to and learn new ideas.
 Nonetheless it is still good as it is a voluntary change.